Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Problem description

 We fix the diameter of the square column $D=1$ m, an inlet velocity of 1 m/s, and a kinematic viscosity $\nu=2\cdot10^{-6}$ m/s$^2$, obtaining a Reynolds number $Re=5\cdot10^5$.
-Hence, the flow dynamic is completely turbulent, making it necessary to use a mesh that is fine enough to describe the physics with fidelity.
+Although this regime corresponds to a fully turbulent flow, we will obtain results closer to the laminar wake regime due to the use of unsteady RANS equations.
+In the case of simulating the flow in a high-fidelity manner, it would exhibit much finer length scales~\cite{ chatzi}.
+Nevertheless, building a mesh that is fine enough to describe the physics with fidelity is necessary.
 We define our fine spatial discretization $f$ as a structured mesh formed by 303,146 quadrilateral cells of the same size.
+The cell size of the mesh is selected to adequately recover the von Kármán effect, although at an increased computational cost.
 We establish a fixed temporal step of 0.005 s, obtaining a Courant-Friedrichs-Lewy (CFL) number~\cite{ CFL} equals 0.32.
-This mesh generates the training data since it recovers adequately the von Karman effect, although at an increased computational cost.
-Upsampling this mesh isotropically, we define our coarse discretization $c$, which produces low-accuracy results.
-We apply our method to this mesh to enhance its solution from a learned model fed by high-accurate data.
-Figure~\ref{fig:meshes} depicts a comparison between both discretizations.
+Although the simulated fine timestep is 0.005 s, we save the simulation result for each coarse timesteps (0.04 s) to force a time matching with the x8 coarse discretization.
+We simulate over 20 s and discard the first 4 s, obtaining 400 snapshots.
+We discard these steps to eliminate the simulation´s undesirable and unphysical behaviour prior to the wake formation.

 From now on, we will present different operators and variables with the subscripts $c$ (coarse) or $f$ (fine), indicating to which spatial discretization we apply them.
-For the transformation of fine data into coarse dimensions, we introduce the projection operator $\mathcal{P}_f^c:\mathbb{R}^{m_f}\rightarrow\mathbb{R}^{m_c}$, which is applied to a generic scalar-valued field $\phi$ leads to:
+For the transformation of fine data into coarse dimensions, we introduce the projection operator $\mathcal{P}_f^c:\mathbb{R}^{m_f}\rightarrow\mathbb{R}^{m_c}$, which is applied to a generic scalar-valued field $\phi$ leading to:

-where the subscript $c,f$ denotes the fine data projected onto the coarse dimension, $N$ is the number of fine cells inside a coarse cell $i$, and $m_c$ is the number of cells of the destination coarse mesh.
+where the subscript $c,f$ denotes the fine data projected onto the coarse dimension, $R$ is the number of fine cells inside a coarse cell $i$, and $m_c$ is the number of cells of the destination coarse mesh.
 This operator runs through each cell of the coarse mesh and computes the arithmetic mean of the fine data contained within the considered cell.
 With this conservative averaging, we ensure that the resulting projected field fulfills continuity.